“The best companies obsess over operations management. The mediocre ones outsource it.”

 - The accounts payable matches the three separate documents, and only then is the payment issued

 The two methodologies we’ve mentioned until now dealt with business processes.
-Six Sigma, on the other hand, focuses on manufacturing processes.
+Six Sigma, on the other hand, traditionally focused on manufacturing processes.
 The main idea behind it is minimizing defect rates – for every million opportunities, you shouldn’t have more than 3.4 inefficiencies.
+But here’s the evolution: Six Sigma isn’t just for factories anymore.
+Service companies use it to reduce errors in everything from hospital procedures to software deployments.
+You can measure any process with sigma levels.
 While there are a lot of Six Sigma tools out there, DMAIC is one of the most popular ones.
-The methodology helps perfect your manufacturing processes & consists of 5 steps…- Define – Outline what the issue with any given manufacturing process is.
-Decide on the improvement goal & which tools or resources you’re going to use
+The methodology helps perfect your processes & consists of 5 steps…- Define – Outline what the issue with any given process is.
+Decide on the improvement goal & which tools or resources you’re going to use.
+Get a practical introduction to DMAIC here.

 - Measure – Look at the process as-is and measure its performance.
 Once you know what the metrics are, you’ll have a better idea on how to improve them.